- The most important thing to remember is to give your Ragdoll Fresh Water every day.

 Other steps you can take, is to get a Metal Name Tag made up with your Pets Name and your Phone number engraved into the back which you then attach to your pets collar, that way you are able to be contacted by anyone of the public that may find your Ragdoll if your ragdolls collar stays on.

 -(If you intend on using a Cat Enclosure for any reason, we recommend to use it indoors or for you to monitor your Ragdolls time spent in the enclosure if it used outdoors.
-(Cat enclosures are not 100% escape proof.) -
+(Cat enclosures are not 100% escape proof.
+Cats can chew through the netting on even the best cat enclosures with in seconds.)

-- You can Bath your Ragdoll if you would like, whether it's for allergies (I recommend a fortnightly bath for allergy reasons, as I myself bath all of my Ragdolls and my Pet cats).
-Or monthly if you simply want to have your Ragdoll looking its best, or as needed if your Ragdolls fur gets dirty.
+- You can Bath your Ragdoll if you would like, whether it's for allergies (I recommend a fortnightly bath for allergy reasons).
+Or bath every so often if you simply want to have your Ragdoll looking its best, or as needed if your Ragdolls fur gets dirty.

-(Please let us know if you intend on bathing your Ragdoll, as we can show you an example of the easiest way how to).
+(Please let us know if you intend on bathing your Ragdoll, as we can Demonstrate to you the best way to).

 Ragdoll's and Dangers in the home.